jpdillingham/jpdillingham.github.io/_posts/2016-11-16-SeedboxSync---A-Java-Console-Application-For-Syncing Files-With-A-Seedbox-Via-FTP.md

 This Java console application scans a local "black hole" folder and uploads anything in it to the "watch" or "black hole" folder on the FTP server for your seedbox.
 It then scans the remote downloads directory and downloads anything in the folder that hasn't been downloaded yet.

-The sections below walk you through the setup for the application, or you can head over to the [SeedboxSync GitHub repo](https://github.com/jpdillingham/SeedboxSync) and read the instructions there.
+The sections below walk you through the setup for the application, or you can head over to the [SeedboxSync GitHub repo](https://github.com/jpdillingham/SeedboxSync) and read the instructions and download the latest release there.
 Have a look through the code, and let me know of any issues via the GitHub Issues feature.

 # Prepare